zeeguu/zeeguu.github.io/roadmap.md

 The following are, as of yet, categorized but *unprioritized* directions.

-## Improvements
+## Crawler
 - language-independent paywall detection using BERT embeddings
--

-## Features
 - Add support for finding social media and video content

+## Extension
-- Extension: allow reading content that is not article like
+- Allow reading content that is not article like
 	- forums (e.g. reddit)
 	- uploading images (with the help of OCR)

+## Web
-- Allowing users to upload their own content (could be text, could be an image as in Dansk in Town)
+- Allow users to upload their own content (could be text, could be an image as in Dansk in Town)

 ## Development
-- unify the extension and the web repositories
+- Unify the extension and the web repositories
-- unify the code for the two readers
+- Unify the code for the two readers